fingon/go-dncp/CONVENTIONS.md

 - if same value repeats multiple times in a code file, make it a constant

 - avoid writing comments about obvious actions, such as calling a function

+- do not comment import statements or test code